kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 # This is an abridged example.
 Full example in link below.
 diagnostics:
   enabled: true
-  isDiagnosticsPrimary:
+  primary:
-    enabled: true  # Only enable this on your primary cluster
+    enabled: true  # Only enable this on your primary Kubecost cluster

 # Ensure you have configured a unique CLUSTER_ID.
 prometheus: